radian-software/straight.el/README.md

   recipe source.
 See the docstring of `straight-expand-files-directive` for details.

+* `:build`

+  This specifies system commands and/or elisp to be evaluated before symlinking, generating autoloads, and byte-compiling a package.

+  Each command is either an elisp form to be evaluated or a list of strings to be executed in a shell context of the form:

+        ("executable" "arg"...)

+  Commands are executed in the package's repository directory.

+  The `:build` keyword's value may be:

+  - A single command
+  - A list of commands
+  - nil, in which case no commands are executed.
+    Note this is not the same as `:no-build` mentioned below.
+    `:no-build` takes precedence over `:build`.

+    For example:

+        (straight-use-package
+         '( example :type git :host github :repo "user/example.el" :build ("make all")))

+        (straight-use-package
+         `( example :type git :host github :repo "user/example.el" :build ,(pcase system-type
+                      (`windows-nt '(message "This might take a while")) (_ '(("./configure") ("make") ("make" "install"))))))

+* `:post-build`

+  This specifies system commands and/or elisp to be evaluated after symlinking, generating autoloads, and byte-compiling a package.

+  Otherwise, it is identical to the `:build` keyword in terms of the values it accepts and how it is executed.

+    For example:

+        (straight-use-package
+         '( example :type git :host github :repo "user/example.el" :build (("./pre-build.sh") (message "hi"))
+            :post-build (("./post-build.sh") (message "bye"))))

 * `:no-build`

   If this is non-nil, then it causes the build step to be skipped